 In The Bahamas, you have even more options.
 While the sand isn’t pink, it’s equally soft and inviting.
 A popular beach near Nassau is Blue Lagoon Island, with a huge central lagoon, hammocks, easy snorkeling, and beach food and drink in a laid-back atmosphere.

-You can’t talk about beaches in The Bahamas without mentioning the world-famous Atlantis Resort, one of the most popular attractions in the entire region.
+You can’t talk about beaches in The Bahamas without mentioning the world-famous Atlantis Resort, home to some of the best beaches in Nassau and among the most popular attractions in the entire region.
 In addition to a luxurious five-mile beach, the resort is home to a waterpark complete with slides, huge pools, a relaxing river float, and private cabanas.

 Atlantis is also home to a fabulous marine habitat worth at least a few hours on its own.
 The marine center has different lagoon habitats on-site for animals like sharks, rays, alligators, and sea turtles.